-This directive obtains the port id associated with the specified name to be acquired.
-If the port name is not unique, then the port id will match one of the DPMAs with that name.
-However, this port id is not guaranteed to correspond to the desired DPMA.
-The port id is used to access this DPMA in other dual-ported memory area related directives.
+This directive obtains a port identifier associated with the port name specified in name.

+If the port name is not unique, then the port identifier will match the first port with that name in the search order.
+However, this port identifier is not guaranteed to correspond to the desired port.